alehander92/bencoder/README.md

  **Beware**

- That's a learning exercise for me in elixir/erlang, so the code is still not clean and not idiomatic
+ That's a learning exercise for me in elixir/erlang, so the code is still not clean and non idiomatic

+ Bencode format supports 4 types of data: numbers, dictionaries and lists.
+ `Bencoder` uses elixir's `Integer`, `Map`, `List` and `BitString`.

  Examples: